amethyst/amethyst/book/src/ui/interacting.md

 Now that we have a button we can interact with, let's see how we actually do this.
 We will show you how to do this in two ways.
-One way will be interaction through a system, and the latter interaction through `on_update` method of your active state.
+One way will be interaction through a system, and the latter interaction through `handle_event` method of your active state.

 ## Creating the system